FlexAct: Why Learn when you can Pick?: Conclusion

 We introduced \namel, a framework for discrete activation selection that enables a layer of a neural network to dynamically select its activation function during training.
 By leveraging the Gumbel-Softmax trick and a novel gradient-norm-based regularizer, our method effectively learns which non-linearity is most appropriate for the task, without requiring architecture-specific tuning or manual hyperparameter sweeps.
 In controlled experiments where the ground-truth function is known, \namel consistently recovered the optimal activation while maintaining interpretability and modularity.

-Our results highlight a compelling possibility: the same network architecture can be reused across a diverse range of functional regimes—each requiring distinct activation dynamics—without retraining or redesign.
+Our results highlight a compelling possibility: the same network architecture can be reused across a diverse range of functional regimes-each requiring distinct activation dynamics-without retraining or redesign.
 This opens the door to more robust, task-adaptive neural networks where non-linearity is no longer a fixed hyperparameter but a learnable component of the model architecture.